 Deploy trained Keras or TensorFlow models using Amazon SageMaker

-Note: This post was updated March 2021 to include SageMaker Neo compilation.
+Previously, this post was updated March 2021 to include SageMaker Neo compilation.
 Updated the compatibility for model trained using Keras 2.2.x with h5py 2.10.0 and TensorFlow 1.15.3.

 Amazon SageMaker makes it easier for any developer or data scientist to build, train, and deploy machine learning (ML) models.
 While it’s designed to alleviate the undifferentiated heavy lifting from the full lifecycle of ML models, Amazon SageMaker’s capabilities can also be used independently of one another.
 Models trained in SageMaker can be optimized and deployed outside of SageMaker including edge (mobile or IoT devices).
 Conversely, SageMaker can deploy and host pre-trained models such as model zoos or models trained locally by your team.